masher92/UKCP18/CatchmentAnalysis/ReadMe.md

 <a name="rainfallvsdescriptors"></a>
 ### Relationship between annual maximum rainfall accumulation and catchment descriptors

-The correlation between annual maximum rainfall accumulations predicted by the FEH model and the catchment altitude, easting and northing values are examined below.
-These catchment descriptors are those which we would expect to control rainfall accumualtions.
+Catchment rainfall accumulations are influenced by the catchment's geographic location, primarily because in Leeds altitude has a strong spatial component, with the highest values found in the north west.
+The animations below display the relationship beween catchment annual precipitation accumulations and northing, easting, altitude and standard average areal rainfall values.
+Each frame in the animation shows the relationship for one duration, and they cycle between 0.25h and 95.25h at hourly intervals.
+The plot on the left is for a 2 year return period, and on the right for a 10 year return period.

 <p align="center">
 <img src="Figs/AllCatchments/Rainfall/catchment_legend.PNG" width="600" />

-The animations below track the relationship between catchment descriptors and the annual maximum rainfall accumulations at various durations.

-#### Standard Average Areal Rainfall (SAAR)

 #### Northing
 ![Animation](Figs/AllCatchments/Rainfall/northingvs2yrRPrainfall.gif)